Tori Koana: Womens

-In 2017–2018 season, Koana played as skip, she would win a gold medal at the 2018 Japan Women's Curling Championships,.

-Koana skipped the Japanese team at the 2018 Ford World Women's Curling Championship finishing in 10th.
-She represented Japan at the third leg of the 2018–19 Curling World Cup, finishing with a 2-4 record.
+Koana found success in women's curling during the 2017–2018 season, where she would skip her team to a gold medal at the 2018 Japan Women's Curling Championships,.
+This win qualified the Koana rink to represent Japan at the 2018 Ford World Women's Curling Championship finishing in 10th.
+She also represented Japan at the third leg of the 2018–19 Curling World Cup, finishing with a 2–4 record.

 To begin the 2019-20 curling season, Koana won the Morioka City Women's Memorial Cup and finished runner-up at the 2019 Cargill Curling Training Centre Icebreaker.
+The Koana rink was unable to win another Japanese Women's title, finishing 4th at the 2020 and 2021.
+Koana later decided to become an alternate on the team, that would now be skipped by Yuna Kotani for the 2021-22 curling season, where they finished in 8th at the 2022 Japan Curling Championships.